semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 @## Service error

 There was an error in the tool on the backend, so we can't show the data.
-For more information about such errors, see [Errors, n/a, nothing found в виджетах](/components/widget-empty/).
+For more information about such errors, see [Errors, n/a, nothing found in the widgets](/components/widget-empty/).

 **When showing:**